TezosTaqueria/taqueria/website/docs/tasks/add-contract.md

 1. Import a contract to your project `example.arl`
 2. Add the contract to the registry `taq add-contract example.arl`
 3. Compile the contract `taq compile example.arl`
-4. Originate the contract `taq originate example.arl`
+4. Originate the contract `taq originate example.tz`
 5. Update dApp
 6. Deploy dApp
 7. Test